sampot209/crypto-ticker/README.md

 # Crypto Ticker

+THIS HAS BEEN UPDATED TO ALLOW FOR USE WITH A 32X32 MATRIX. this project is not complete and is still being tinkered with.
+It has additional smaller font sizes added.

 A library for displaying crypto asset prices on an LED matrix panel using a Raspberry Pi.

 Requires: